 - For any Item Specifics you want to use, make sure the corresponding Solid Commerce fields or Product Attributes are properly populated, especially for imported listings.

-- To learn more about mapping Item Specifics, see Using eBay Item Specifics ("Pre-Fills").
+- To learn more about mapping Item Specifics, see Adding eBay Item Specifics to Listings Using the Pre-Fill Settings.

 2) HTML Listing Design (a.k.a: eBay Description, eBay "Details," or eBay Template)